pharmbio/PB-seq_2019_L9_machine_learning/README.md

 ## Recommended reading

-Chapter 11 (“Data analysis”) from the course text book (Introduction to Pharmaceutical Bioinformatics).
-Students on the course can get the book at a reduced price from: https://studentportalen.uu.se/portal/portal/uusp/student/webpage?uusp.portalpage=true&mode=webpage547390&toolMode=studentUse&entityId=156753&toolAttachmentId=547390
+Chapter 11 (“Data analysis”) from a useful textbook for the PB-seq course (Introduction to Pharmaceutical Bioinformatics): http://www.pharmbio.org/pages/literature

 An Inroduction to Statistical Learning with Applications in R. Book fee to download at: http://www-bcf.usc.edu/~gareth/ISL/index.html